A common sight in Silverado Canyon every September.

 - Know how to contact your insurance agent in case your home is damaged

 While researching emergency preparedness information I discovered a home storage container with an impressive disaster survival story.
 The SentrySafe HD4100CG fireproof waterproof home safe is rated for 30 minutes of fire endurance and water submersion.
 Models come in all sizes and configurations and are available on Amazon and home improvement stores.
 I spoke with a SentrySafe representative about a suitable size for genealogy materials and she sent me a link to a story about a safe filled with family history research that survived Hurricane Sandy.
 It’s an emotional video, but brings home the reminder that some things need a bit of extra protection in our everyday life.

 When she lived in Silverado, my sister and I often talked about protecting photos and keepsakes from natural disasters.
 It can be hard to enjoy your family heirlooms if you’re worried about fire or flood, but digital copies stored offsite or on the Cloud are a good backup in case of damage or loss.
 I don’t live in a fire zone like Silverado Canyon, but I keep some family treasures and digital copies in a fireproof waterproof safe.
 And I hope I never see that safe sitting in a pile of charred rubble.

-Note: I’m providing links to the SentrySafe HD4100CG recommended by the company representative as most appropriate for a small genealogy collection.
+Disclosure: This website includes affiliate links.
+I’m providing links to the SentrySafe HD4100CG recommended by the company representative as most appropriate for a small genealogy collection.
 You can read more about the different models and compare prices at Amazon where I receive a small affiliate fee from orders, or see some models in local stores such as Target, Home Depot, and Lowe’s.
 The featured model is large enough to hold file folders and a few small items.
 IMHO, it’s a worthwhile investment.